Aman0phy/Aman0phy/README.md

 ### Hi there 👋 , I'm Aman!
-I'm Aman Sangal, currently working as a **Postdoctoral Researcher** in High Energy Physics, a **Data Science and Machine Learning** Practitioner and Learner.
+I'm Aman Sangal, currently working as a **Postdoctoral Researcher** in Medical Physics, a **Data Science and Machine Learning** Practitioner and Learner.
 Excited to apply the quantitative and data analysis relevant skills to real-world applications.

 ![](https://komarev.com/ghpvc/?username=Aman0phy)